gbrlpzz/maps_poi_extractor/README.md

 - The script requests an extensive set of Place Details fields and serializes nested structures (lists/dicts) as JSON strings so that "all metadata" is preserved in the spreadsheet.

 ### Output
-- An Excel workbook where each municipality has its own sheet.
+- An Excel workbook where each input file becomes its own sheet.
 Columns are derived from flattened Place Details (nested objects/arrays are JSON strings).

 #### Sheet naming and file mapping
 - When you pass multiple files or a directory via `--extent-geojson`, the tool creates one sheet per file.
 - The sheet name equals the file name without extension (e.g., `misiliscemi.geojson` → sheet `misiliscemi`).
 - Each file can contain multiple polygons; they are unioned before gridding to ensure full coverage for that sheet.

+#### RunInfo sheet
+- The workbook includes a `RunInfo` sheet with metadata: start/end time, duration, number of files, radius, overlap, type filter, language, worker count, API base, Python/pandas/requests versions, Shapely availability, sources, and a per-sheet summary table (grid points, place_ids collected, details fetched).

 ### Troubleshooting
 - If you see `REQUEST_DENIED` or `OVER_QUERY_LIMIT`, confirm your key, quotas, and API enablement.
 The script retries with exponential backoff for transient errors.